mvolkmann/blog/src/neovim.md

 return {
   "folke/todo-comments.nvim",
   requires = "nvim-lua/plenary.nvim",
-  config = function()
-    require("todo-comments").setup {
-      print("todo-comments setup entered")
-      -- Add your configuration comes here or
-      -- leave it empty to use the default settings.
-    }
-  end,
   event = "User AstroFile"
 }
 ```

-The comment syntax this plugin looks for is language specific.
+The comment syntax this plugin looks for is language-specific.
 The following are examples of comment prefixes that
 this plugin recognizes in JavaScript code.